-"(2) However, the Supreme Court may dispense with the requirement under paragraph (1) (e) for either or both birth parents to agree to the making of a parentage order if satisfied that-

-- (a) the birth parent or birth parents are dead or incapacitated, and-. - (i) it would not be contrary to the welfare and interests of the child to make the order in favour of the applicants; or - (ii) if there is evidence before the court that the birth parent or birth parents, at the time of death or the onset of incapacity, no longer intended the applicants to be the prescribed parents of the child-it would be contrary to the welfare and interests of the child not to make the order in favour of the applicants; or - (b) after making reasonable inquiries, the applicants are unable to contact the birth parent or birth parents to obtain the agreement, and- - (i) it would not be contrary to the welfare and interests of the child to make the order in favour of the applicants; or - (ii) if there is evidence before the court that the birth parent or birth parents no longer intend the applicants to be the prescribed parents of the child-it would be contrary to the welfare and interests of the child not to make the order in favour of the applicants.

-"(3) The Supreme Court must make a parentage order under subsection (1)-
+- "(1) The Supreme Court must make a parentage order, if allowed by section 12 (Multiple births), if satisfied that- - (a) the making of the order is in the best interests of the child; and - (b) both birth parents freely, and with a full understanding of what is involved, agree to the making of the order. - "(2) However, the Supreme Court may dispense with the requirement under paragraph (1) (b) for either or both birth parents to agree to the making of a parentage order if satisfied that- - (a) the birth parent or birth parents are dead or incapacitated, and- - (i) it would not be contrary to the welfare and interests of the child to make the order in favour of the applicants; or - (ii) if there is evidence before the court that the birth parent or birth parents, at the time of death or the onset of incapacity, no longer intended the applicants to be the prescribed parents of the child-it would be contrary to the welfare and interests of the child not to make the order in favour of the applicants; or - (b) after making reasonable inquiries, the applicants are unable to contact the birth parent or birth parents to obtain the agreement, and- - (i) it would not be contrary to the welfare and interests of the child to make the order in favour of the applicants; or - (ii) if there is evidence before the court that the birth parent or birth parents no longer intend the applicants to be the prescribed parents of the child-it would be contrary to the welfare and interests of the child not to make the order in favour of the applicants. - "(3) In deciding whether to make a parentage order, the Supreme Court must take the following into consideration if relevant: - (a) whether the child's home is, and was at the time of the application, with both substitute parents; - (b) whether both substitute parents are at least 18 years old;